androb/deliverables/interviewplaybook/examples/medical-assistant/medical-assistant-final.md

-The candidate should possess strong verbal and written communication skills.
-They must be able to convey information clearly to patients, colleagues, and physicians.
+The candidate should possess strong verbal and written communication skills, essential for effective interactions with patients, colleagues, and physicians.
+This competency assesses the candidate's ability to convey information clearly and with empathy.

 ### Lead Question